-For this Jewish New Year like no other, synagogues will be offering Rosh Hashanah and Yom Kippur services meant to capture the spirit of the Holidays from the safety of worshippers’ homes.
-While few if any Orthodox synagogues will be using the technology that allows services to be streamed live, the Conservative, Reform, Reconstructionist and independent communities below will be streaming services via Zoom, YouTube, Facebook and other platforms.
+And while few if any Orthodox synagogues will be using the technology that allows services to be streamed live, Conservative, Reform, Reconstructionist and independent communities will once again offer streaming services via Zoom, YouTube, Facebook and other platforms.

-All have been working all summer to make their services, however virtual, an authentic, powerful, uplifting — and safe — spiritual experience.
+All of these institutions have been working all summer to make their services, however and wherever they are held, authentic, powerful, uplifting — and safe — spiritual experiences.